TLeonidas/Tleonidas/README.md

 ### 💡 Projects
 - **Detecting Harmful Text in Online Platforms**: Developed a model that achieved 92.5% accuracy, significantly outperforming existing solutions, presented at the annual Gulf Coast Conference & Expo on AI, 2024.
-- **Retrieving Air Quality Index (AQI) through API**: Created a Python script that retrieves AQI data from the OpenWeatherMap API based on user-inputted locations.
+- **Localized Air Quality Monitoring**: Created a script that retrieves AQI data from the OpenWeatherMap API based on user-inputted locations.
 The script converts the location to coordinates, retrieves the AQI, and provides the current air quality condition.
-This project was part of the April '24 Hackathon hosted by HCC's Computer Science Association.
+This project, showcased during the April '24 Hackathon hosted by HCC's Computer Science Association, aimed to provide real-time air quality data to residents and policymakers in areas affected by industrial pollution.

+### 🌟 Interests
+- **AI for Social Good**: Using AI to solve real-world problems and improve quality of life.
+- **Sustainability**: Applying AI to environmental and sustainability challenges.
+- **Philosophy and Ethics**: Exploring the philosophical and ethical implications of AI and technology.